soimort/GrassMudHorse/README.md

 # GrassMudHorse Programming Language

 A stack-based esoteric programming language inspired by Whitespace.
+The only tokens used are Chinese characters "`草`", "`泥`", "`马`" and "`河蟹`".

 See [the original web site](http://code.google.com/p/grass-mud-horse/) for full documentation of the base language.

 ## Installation

-You need [Haskell 2010](http://www.haskell.org/haskellwiki/Haskell_2010) to compile and install this program.
+You need **GHC 7.10.1** or above to compile and install the GrassMudHorse interpreter.

     $ git clone git://github.com/soimort/GrassMudHorse.git
     $ cd GrassMudHorse/